KeyleXiao/AutoClick/README.md

 - `keyboard` (Windows/Linux)
 - `pynput` (macOS)
 - On macOS the packages `pyobjc-core` and `pyobjc` are required for screenshots
+- On macOS you also need to grant "Accessibility" permission to your Python interpreter or terminal in **System Preferences → Security & Privacy** so the tool can control the mouse and keyboard.

 Install the dependencies with: